harsh-ps-2003/pikachu/README.md

 Some cool things that can be further done :

+* Enable TLS in gRPC communication for better security
 * Make this BFT DHT privacy-preserving as well - [Add Query Privacy to Robust DHTs](https://arxiv.org/pdf/1107.1072) That would be cool :)
+* Sybil attacks could poison the network as nodes can join without authentication

 ### Disclaimer